sclaussen/fourfours/README.md

 ### Parenthesis

-- Parenthesis are applied to the combination of the number and the infix operators to force evaluation precedence.
+- Parenthesis can be used to enforced evaluation precedence.
   - Valid expressions: `(((4 + 4) + 4) + 4)`, `((44 + 4) * 4)`, `(44 + (4 * 4))`